Ishidawg/reshade-installer-linux/README.md

 ## Usage
 *This will only be necessary until I have any packages, appImage or Flatpak.*

- 1. Download Reshade from the official website: https://reshade.me/ I did this because I saw this next to the download button: **Do NOT share the binaries or shader files.
+ 1. Download Reshade from the official website: https://reshade.me/ <br>
+I did this because I saw this next to the download button: **Do NOT share the binaries or shader files.
 Link users to this website instead.**

  2. As this project was made in python with Qt, you will need to run `pip install PySide6` to install the lib for Qt **globally**, or you can do it on a **venv** if you want, so inside of the project folder: